 Seeking support for yourself or your loved one is a sign of strength.
 I understand that when you are accustomed to solving problems on your own, reaching out for help can be difficult.
 However, I encourage you to contact me even if you are unsure, as making that first contact is often the hardest part.
 We can discuss your specific needs and treatment options and you can choose how/if you would like to move forward.
 As a private therapist, I have the opportunity to do this work because I want to, not because I have to.
 I will treat you as an individual rather than a case and will focus on your individual needs so that you can be the best person, partner, and/or parent you can be.

 I am a proud Give An Hour provider, meaning I provide no cost ongoing therapy services to military service members, veterans and their families.
 If you have questions regarding whether you qualify for free services through the Give An Hour program, please contact me and we can discuss your unique situation.
 You can also obtain more information by visiting giveanhour.org.

 Due to the dangerous nature of your job, I understand that the risk of injury is high.
-If you are injured, disabled or have other circumstances that make it difficult to travel for an in-office appointment, I can come to you.
+If you are injured, disabled or have other circumstances which make it difficult to travel for an in-office appointment, I can come to you.
 I offer in-home therapeutic services, under certain circumstances.
-If you have questions about in-home services or any of the services I provide, please contact me and we can discuss your needs and how I can help.
+If you have questions about in-home services or any of the services I provide, please contact me and we can discuss your unique needs and how I can help.

 "Courage is mastery of fear, not absence of fear." - Mark Twain